LieberInstitute/dotdotdot/docs/mouse_vignette.md

 The command [rnascope_mouse](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/rnascope_mouse.m) takes in the filename and toolbox as inputs.
 This command uses [segmct](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/cellsegm-master/%40cellsegm/segmct.m) function from the toolbox [CellSegm](https://www.ncbi.nlm.nih.gov/pubmed/23938087) for nuclei segmentatation.

 The [CellSegm](https://www.ncbi.nlm.nih.gov/pubmed/23938087) toolbox provides the user with several input options for smoothing (coherence enhancing diffusion, edge enhancing diffusion, gaussian) and thresholding (iterative thresholding, adaptive thresholding, gradient thresholding, ridge enhancement).
-The inputs for [segmct](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/cellsegm-master/%40cellsegm/segmct.m) function are the raw DAPI channe, estimated nucleus size (minimum and maximum in cubic micron) and a matlab structured array called `prm` which takes in the above mentioned options.
+The inputs for [segmct](https://github.com/LieberInstitute/dotdotdot/blob/master/toolbox/cellsegm-master/%40cellsegm/segmct.m) function are the raw DAPI channel, estimated nucleus size (minimum and maximum in cubic micron) and a matlab structured array called `prm` which takes in the above mentioned options.

 The options given to `prm` suitable for the current mouse data are shown below.